BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 Similarly, we can perceive the earth and its inhabitants instrumentally (as a means to an end) or appreciate them for what they are (as ends in themselves).

 Therefore, I favor the Kantian notion extended to all beings as well as things---never viewing anything merely as a mean to an end, but always as an end in itself.
+But I also acknowledge Richard Rorty for pointing out that such *ethical principle* can not be seen as an absolute rule but something we can consider when we try to make the right decision.
+There is no authority, no rule, no algorithm that will forever and in any situation provide us with the right answer.
+What we think is right or wrong is contingent on how we grow up---on our culture, history, and environment.
+The answer is neither *absolutism* nor *absolute relativism* but the willingness to acknowledge to myself, that my conscience is the internalized consciousness of a specific historical-contingent culture.
 Furthermore, just as *instrumental play* can enrich *free play*, such as by enabling other forms of *free play* via the acquisition of new skills and habits, I also believe that the scientific perspective, which necessitates objectifying entities and often neglects the broader context, can still enhance our appreciation of the whole.

-Nonetheless, it remains challenging to dismiss Heidegger's concerns espeically if we keep in mind that, because of seeing earth as *standing reserve*, we destroyed the ground that feeds us.
+Nonetheless, it remains challenging to dismiss Heidegger's concerns especially if we keep in mind that, because of seeing earth as *standing reserve*, we are currently destroying the ground that feeds us.
 Can we become aware of our instrumental thinking, of our own *will to power*?
 We are at a point in time where the *standing reserve* seems to break under the pressure of dominance.
 We are likely to encounter significant issues if we believe that technology alone, i.e., further *instrumental thinking* will resolve all of today's major *challenges*, while it undeniably contributes to many of them.
 Thinking in cause and effect to the end of day will not provide us with the wisdom to overcome the breaking down of *earth*.
+At the same time, throwing our tools away will not change the way we think and see the world.

 >It certainly is not a matter of condemning the industrial and technological fate of humanity.
 Rather, it is a case of reinventing this fate. -- Bernard Stiegler